paskalisptr/indonesian-sexual-harassment-detection/README.md

 A text classification project to detect sexual harassment (SH) content in informal Indonesian tweets, comparing three approaches: a classical model, a sequential deep learning model, and an IndoBERT-based transformer.

-> Group project (2 members) — completed for the *Simulation Modelling and Analysis* course.
+> Group project (2 members), completed for the *Simulation Modelling and Analysis* course.
 Personal contribution: **the entire modeling pipeline** (TF-IDF+LR baseline, BiLSTM-GRU, and IndoBERT fine-tuning), including evaluation and result analysis.

 ---

 ## Background

-Sexual harassment on social media (particularly Twitter/X) is rising in Indonesia — Komnas Perempuan (Indonesia's National Commission on Violence Against Women) recorded a 35% increase in reported cases in 2024, and viral cases have triggered hundreds of thousands of mentions on X within a short time.
+Sexual harassment on social media (particularly Twitter/X) is rising in Indonesia.
+Komnas Perempuan (Indonesia's National Commission on Violence Against Women) recorded a 35% increase in reported cases in 2024, and viral cases have triggered hundreds of thousands of mentions on X within a short time.
 However, automated detection systems for Indonesian remain limited, especially for handling informal text full of slang and code-switching.

 This project builds and compares three classification models to detect SH content from Indonesian tweet text.